ERIE CANALWAY TRAIL:

 Amsterdam to Little Falls Section:

-Starting from Amsterdam/Route 5S; From Route 5S the paved trail travels west paralleling the road and the Mohawk River for the first mile before pulling away from the road.
+From the Route 5S/160 junction; The paved Erie Canalway Trail travels West between Route 5S and the Mohawk River.
+You quickly cross into Montgomery County.
+All of the Erie Canalway Trail is paved through Montgomery County.
+I haven't checked out this section of trail.
+After approximately 4.9 miles you'll come to the old section.
+I've checked out this section.
 Mileage markers occur along the trail indicating the miles of the trail that pass through Montgomery County.
-Keep an eye out on your right side at 1.8 miles for an old cement Whistle Stop marker.
+Keep an eye out on your right side at 6.7 miles for an old cement Whistle Stop marker.
 You then travel below Route 30 and pass by another relic of the railroad (some type of rail sign).
-Travel through town and across Bridge St at 2.1 miles.
+Travel through Amsterdam and across Bridge St at 8.8 miles.

 Note; If you head left on-road along Bridge St you'll come to the old 1894 Amsterdam Castle/Armory.